SapitoSucio/froggo-guides/docs/script_commands.md

 what happens, when a result item is double-clicked and can be one of the
 following:

-	0 = Shows the store's position on the mini-map and highlights the shop sign with yellow color, when the store is on same map as the invoking player.
+	0 = Shows the store`s position on the mini-map and highlights the shop sign with yellow color, when the store is on same map as the invoking player.
 	1 = Directly opens the shop, regardless of distance.